 - Read our in-depth Nikon Z6 II review

 On paper, the Fujifilm X100V shouldn’t make sense: a compact camera styled like something from the 1950s, with a fixed 23mm f/2 lens and a premium price tag.
-Yet the model’s predecessors have become iconic among photographers – and the X100V looks set to follow suit.
+Yet the model’s predecessors have become iconic among street photographers – and the X100V follows in their spirit.
 Understated and timeless, there’s something very special about that compact retro body that we loved in our review.

 - Read our in-depth Fujifilm X100V review